le-schmidt/nestml-spinnaker-docker/README.md

 # Content
 This repository contains the description files to make a Docker-Image as well as an Apptainer-Image.

+## Configure Spinnaker
+Before building the image edit the spynnaker.cfg to work with your board.
+This can also be done afterwards by copying and replacing the config file in your home directory with your edited version

 ## Apptainer
 To build the Apptainer image just run: